 ¶ 107.
-NORMATIVE WESLEYAN STANDARDS
+FOUNDATIONAL WESLEYAN STANDARDS FOR CHRISTIAN

+DISCIPLESHIP.
 Representing the normative contributions and emphases of Methodism's articulation of the Christian faith, the Wesleyan Standards have, to one degree or another, been broadly shared between the spiritual descendants of the eighteenth-century evangelical renewal led by John and Charles Wesley.
 These standards teach us what it means to be Methodist and the teachings of our communities should be consistent with them.
 These include the following:

 1. THE STANDARD SERMONS OF JOHN WESLEY Intended to provide patterns of preaching and teaching for the people called Methodists, John Wesley published several editions of his sermons, beginning in 1746, to set down what he found as "the way to heaven, with a view to distinguish this way of God from all those which are the inventions of men."
-The compilation of forty-four of those sermons were intended to provide a "model deed" for what was preached from a Methodist pulpit in the ongoing life of the church.
+The compilation of forty-four of those sermons were intended to provide a "model deed," promulgated in 1763, for what was preached from a Methodist pulpit in the ongoing life of the church.
 These particular sermons were regarded by Wesley as being of distinct value, and intended to serve as "standards" for teaching Christian doctrine in the church:

-Salvation by Faith
+- 1. Salvation by Faith

+- 2. The Almost Christian

-Awake, Thou That Sleepest
+- 3. Awake, Thou That Sleepest

+- 4. Scriptural Christianity

-Sustification By Faith
+- 5. Justification By Faith

-The Righteousness of Faith
+- 6. The Righteousness of Faith

-The Way to the Kingdom
+- 7. The Way to the Kingdom

-The First-Fruits of the Spirit
+- 8. The First-Fruits of the Spirit

-9. The Spirit of Bondage and of Adoption 10.
-The Witness of the Spirit - Discourse I
+- 9. The Spirit of Bondage and of Adoption

+- 10. The Witness of the Spirit Discourse I

-11. The Witness of our own Spirit 12.
-The Means of Grace
+- 11. The Witness of our own Spirit

+- 12. The Means of Grace

-13. The Circumcision of the Heart 14.
-The Marks of the New Birth
+- 13. The Circumcision of the Heart

+- 14. The Marks of the New Birth

-15. The Great Privilege of those that are Born of God
+- 15. The Great Privilege of those that are Born of God

-16-28.
+- 16-28.
 Upon our Lord's Sermon on the Mount (13 Discourses)

-29. The Original, Nature, Property and Use of the Law
+- 29. The Original, Nature, Property and Use of the Law

+- 30. The Law Established through Faith Discourse One

-30-31.
-The Law Established through Faith Discourse (2 Discourses)
+- 31. The Law Established through Faith Discourse Two

-32. The Nature of Enthusiasm 33.
-A Caution against Bigotry
+- 32. The Nature of Enthusiasm

+- 33. A Caution against Bigotry

-34. Catholic Spirit
+- 34. Catholic Spirit

-35. Christian Perfection
+- 35. Christian Perfection

-36. Wondering Thoughts
+- 36. Wondering Thoughts

-37. Satan's Devices
+- 37. Satan's Devices

-38. Original Sin
+- 38. Original Sin

-39. The New Birth
+- 39. The New Birth

-40. The Wilderness State
+- 40. The Wilderness State

-41. Heaviness through Manifold Temptations
+- 41. Heaviness through Manifold Temptations

+- 42. Self-Denial

-43. The Cure of Evil Speaking
+- 43. The Cure of Evil Speaking

-42. Self-Denial

-44. The Use of Money
+- 44. The Use of Money

-The 1771 edition of Wesley's Works included nine additional sermons:
+The 1771 edition of Wesley's Works included nine additional sermons which helped to clarify the difference between the new birth and entire sanctification (the sermons On Sin in Believers and The Repentance of Believers) as well as to offer a very helpful summation of John Wesley's practical theology (The Scripture Way of Salvation):

-The Witness of the Spirit, II
+- 45. The Witness of the Spirit, II

-On Sin in Believers
+- 46. On Sin in Believers

-The Repentance of Believers
+- 47. The Repentance of Believers

-The Great Assize
+- 48. The Great Assize

-The Lord Our Righteousness
+- 49. The Lord Our Righteousness

-The Scripture Way of Salvation
+- 50. The Scripture Way of Salvation

-The Good Steward
+- 51. The Good Steward

-The Reformation of Manners
+- 52. The Reformation of Manners

-On the Death of George Whitefield
+- 53. On the Death of George Whitefield